GadAugust/medallion-architecture-poc/README.md

 # medallion-architecture-poc
- **A data architecture project using the AdventureWorks dataset to implement Medallion Architecture, from raw data ingestion to business-ready insights with a focus on modelling, transformation, and governance.**
+ A data architecture project using the AdventureWorks dataset to implement Medallion Architecture, from raw data ingestion to business-ready insights with a focus on modelling, transformation, and governance.**

 ---

-## 🧱 Project Overview
+##  Project Overview

-### 📌 Objective
+###  Objective

 To ingest, model, and transform the AdventureWorks dataset using a layered data architecture, demonstrating: